 - pandas for input and result data handling

 the above are auto installed in a conda environment if you follow the instructions of the Quick start.

 In the past years, Dispa-SET has been used in various scientific works covering different geographical areas and with different focus points.
 The works for which scientific articles have been published are summarized hereunder:

-- Contribution of hydropower for flexibility services in the European power system .
+- Hydropower for flexibility services in the European power system .

 - Impact of Electric Vehicle deployment in The Netherlands .